 Estrogen, affects almost every tissue in the body and regulates a myriad of functions.
 Estrogen is involved in menstruation, bone density, vaginal lubrication, memory, mood, and body temperature.

-Click on the following link to learn more about estrogen or keep reading for more information about estrogen imbalance.
+Click on the following link to learn more about estrogen and the different types of this ubiquitously famous "female" hormone.

 Estradiol and estrogen are important hormones in women's bodies, especially during menopause.
 Learn what they are, what their functions are, and how they affect the body, including different levels of effectiveness and associated risks.